Manaslu Circuit Trek - 12 Days

 • Experience multiethnic villages inhabited by Brahmins, Chhetris, Dalits, Gurung, Sherpa, and Tibetans.

-• Supported by experienced local guides and customized Manaslu Trekking Itineraries.
+• Supported by experienced local guides and customized Manaslu trekking itineraries.

-• Hike near Manaslu Base Camp, located at the world’s 8th highest peak.
+• Hike near Manaslu Base Camp, located at the world’s 8th-highest peak.

 • A peaceful and less crowded trek in the Manasiri Himal range.

-• Panoramic views of some of the highest Himalayan peaks, including Manaslu, Annapurna II and Lamjung Himal.
+• Panoramic views of some of the highest Himalayan peaks, including Manaslu, Annapurna II, and Lamjung Himal.

 • Discover the ancient monasteries, which are more than 200 years old.